William Kidd

-Kidd had captured a French ship, commanded by an English captain, as a prize.
-He had been commissioned by the Crown as a privateer for this expedition, but the political climate of England turned against him in this case.
-Some modern historians, for example Sir Cornelius Neale Dalton, deemed his piratical reputation unjust and said that he was acting as a privateer.
-Documents found in the early 20th century in London court papers supported Kidd's account of his actions.
+William Kidd (c.
+1645 – 23 May 1701), also known as Captain William Kidd or simply Captain Kidd, was a Scottish privateer.
+Conflicting accounts exist regarding his early life, but he was likely born in Dundee and later settled in New York City.
+By 1690, Kidd had become a highly successful privateer, commissioned to protect English interests in the Thirteen Colonies in North America and the West Indies.

+In 1695, Kidd received a royal commission from the Earl of Bellomont, the governor of New York, Massachusetts Bay and New Hampshire, to hunt down pirates and enemy French ships in the Indian Ocean.
+He received a letter of marque and set sail on a new ship, Adventure Galley, the following year.
+On his voyage he failed to find many targets, lost much of his crew and faced threats of mutiny.
+In 1698, Kidd captured his greatest prize, the 400-ton Quedagh Merchant, a ship hired by Armenian merchants and captained by an Englishman.
+The political climate in England had turned against him, however, and he was denounced as a pirate.
+Bellomont engineered Kidd's arrest upon his return to Boston and sent him to stand trial in London.
+He was found guilty and hanged in 1701.

+Kidd was romanticised after his death and his exploits became a popular subject of pirate-themed works of fiction.
+The belief that he had left buried treasure contributed significantly to his legend, which inspired numerous treasure hunts in the following centuries.

 Life and career

 Early life and education

-Kidd was born in Dundee, Scotland prior to October 15, 1654.
-While claims have been made of alternate birthplaces, including Greenock and even Belfast, he said himself he came from Dundee in a testimony given by Kidd to the High Court of Admiralty in 1695.
+Kidd was born in Dundee, Scotland prior to 15 October 1645.
+While claims have been made of alternative birthplaces, including Greenock and Belfast, he said himself he came from Dundee in a testimony given by Kidd to the High Court of Admiralty in 1695.
 There have also been records of his baptism taking place in Dundee.
 A local society supported the family financially after the death of the father.
 The myth that his "father was thought to have been a Church of Scotland minister" has been discounted, insofar as there is no mention of the name in comprehensive Church of Scotland records for the period.
 Others still hold the contrary view.